Debbie Melgarejo · Creative director · Brand, agency + nonprofit · Manila / remote

 The result

-Built social media workflows, content systems, and a strategy that balances creativity with consistency.
+I built the social media workflows, content systems, and editorial strategy.
 Now the work builds on itself, week after week.

 03